the1lab/1lab/src/Cat/Functor/Adjoint/Representable.lagda.md

 We answer the question indirectly^[for a more direct construction based on the Yoneda embedding, see the [nLab](https://ncatlab.org/nlab/show/adjoint+functor#AdjointFunctorFromObjectwiseRepresentingObject)]: what is a sufficient condition for $R$ to have a left adjoint?
-Well, by our characterisation in terms of [[universal morphisms]], it should be enough to have [[initial objects]] for each [[comma category]] $d \swarrow R$.
+Well, by our characterisation in terms of [[free objects]], it should be enough to have [[initial objects]] for each [[comma category]] $d \swarrow R$.
 But we have also `established`{.Agda ident=corepresentation→initial-element}
 that a (covariant) functor into $\Sets$ is representable if and only if its